Currently Browsing:Benson Henry Institute for Mind Body Medicine

 How is low back pain diagnosed?

 - X-ray.
-A diagnostic test which uses invisible electromagnetic energy beams to produce images of bones onto film.
+A test which uses electromagnetic energy beams to make images of bones onto film.

-- Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets and a computer to produce detailed images of organs and structures within the body.
+- MRI.
+A test that uses large magnets and a computer to make detailed images of organs and structures in the body.

 - Radionuclide bone scan.
 A nuclear imaging technique that uses a very small amount of radioactive material, which is injected into the patient's bloodstream to be detected by a scanner.
 This test shows blood flow to the bone and cell activity within the bone.

 - Electromyogram (EMG).
-A test to evaluate nerve and muscle function.
+A test to check nerve and muscle function.

 How is low back pain treated?